-Drew Goetting, Bob Birkeland, Rich Walkling, Erik Stromberg, Peter Rohan and Hope McManus
+Drew Goetting, Rich Walkling, Erik Stromberg, Anneke Swinehart, Peter Rohan, Matt Thomas, Hope McManus, Kinsey Bell

 Drew Goetting, President and CEO